Malaysia Stock Market Tipped To Open In The Red

 |

-(RTTNews) - The Malaysia stock market has alternated between positive and negative finishes through the last 10 trading days since the end of the six-day losing streak in which it had slumped more than 15 points or 1 percent.
-The Kuala Lumpur Composite Index now rests just above the 1,480-point plateau and it may take further damage again on Wednesday.
+(RTTNews) - The Malaysia stock market on Monday wrote a finish to the three-day winning streak in which it had gathered more than 20 points or 1.5 percent.
+The Kuala Lumpur Composite Index now rests just above the 1,490-point plateau and it's expected to open under pressure again on Tuesday.

-The global forecast for the Asian markets is soft on interest rate and COVID-19 concerns, with oil and technology stocks again expected to lead the way lower.
-The European and U.S. markets were down and the Asian markets figure to follow suit.
+The global forecast for the Asian markets suggests continued consolidation on rising Omicron COVID-19 concerns.
+The European and U.S. markets were solidly lower and the Asian markets are tipped to open in similar fashion.

-The KLCI finished modestly lower on Tuesday following losses from the financial shares, plantation stocks and telecoms.
+The KLCI finished modestly lower on Monday following losses from the plantations, support from the glove makers and mixed performances from the financials and telecoms.

-The lead from Wall Street is negative as the major averages spent most of the day in the red, although they finished off session lows.
+The lead from Wall Street is negative as the major averages opened sharply lower on Monday and remained that way throughout the session.

-Potentially adding to concerns about monetary policy, the Labor Department released a report showing producer prices increased by more than expected in November.
+The spread of the Omicron variant could also lead to further global supply chain issues, which have contributed to elevated inflation.

-Lingering worries about the new Omicron variant of the coronavirus may also have generated some selling pressure after the World Health Organization warned the new variant is spreading faster than previous strains.
+Democratic West Virgina senator Joe Manchin's announcement that he will not support the Biden administration's Build Back Better plan added to the negative sentiment.

-Crude oil futures dipped Tuesday on concerns about the outlook for energy demand due to renewed restrictions amid rising new cases of the Omicron variant of the coronavirus.
-West Texas Intermediate Crude oil futures for January ended down by $0.56 or 0.8 percent at $70.73 a barrel.
+Crude oil futures settled sharply lower Monday as a rapid surge in Omicron variant of the coronavirus and stricter restrictions on movements in several countries raised concerns about outlook for energy demand.
+West Texas Intermediate Crude oil futures for February ended down by $2.63 or 3.7 percent at $68.23 a barrel.

 Inside Fonds